 Here's how my fireplace started out before garlandfest 2018:

 As you know, I've been embracing simplicity this season, and so I hadn't planned on adding anything to the fireplace.
-But the more I looked at it, the more I thought that it just needed something below the mantel to balance the proportions out.
+But the more I looked at it, the more I thought that it just needed a little something below the mantel to balance the proportions out.

 ONE: A POPCORN AND CRANBERRY GARLAND